 The first available parking space was about 100 yards up, on the opposite side of the road to the café, but to a desperate coffee starved Luke, that was close enough.
 Luke parked his vehicle and quickly made his way back to the café.

 If popularity was any indication, the coffee shop was clearly the right choice.
-It was filled with customers, all of whom appeared to be workers buying their caffeine fix on the way to their office.
+It was filled with customers, all of whom were dressed for the office.
 It was so busy, there were two rows of stanchion ropes set up to direct the queues of waiting customers to a sign with a pointing hand that read “Please wait here for the next available Waitress.”

-After stepping inside the door Luke joined the back of the eight deep queue, which fortunately moved quickly.
+After stepping inside Luke joined the back of the eight deep queue, which fortunately moved quickly.

 The café had four female staff—two were taking orders and two were working double time churning out the coffees.